 On April 27, 2011, The Royale LP acquired two RRs comprising 294 suites located in Kingston and Kanata, Ontario.
 As part of this transaction, the property and equipment was recorded at fair value based on similar transactions for similar assets.
-The total fair value attributed to the property and equipment was \$75,614.
+The total fair value attributed to the property and equipment on a preliminary basis was \$75,614.

-(iv) Estimated useful lives
+(ii) Estimated useful lives